Building a website can be a demanding task, and costs can vary significantly depending on…

-These rules, entered in Robots Exclusion Protocol (REP), represent an unofficial standard for the past 25 years.
+These rules, entered in Robot Exclusion Protocol (REP), represent an unofficial standard for the past 25 years.

 Although REP adopted by search engines, it is not yet official, which means that it is open for interpretation by developers.
 Further, it has never been updated to cover today's use cases.

-As they say in Google-u, this creates a challenge for the owners website page because the protocol was ambiguously written, and made it difficult to write the rules correctly.
+As they say in Google-u, this creates a challenge for the owners websites page because the protocol was ambiguously written, and made it difficult to write the rules correctly.

 New rules for robots.txt

-To eliminate this challenge, Google has documented how REP used in modern website-ui submitted it for consideration to the Internet Engineering Task Force (IETF).
+To eliminate this challenge, Google has documented how REP used in modern websites-ui submitted it for consideration to the Internet Engineering Task Force (IETF).